MeGallin/MysticHits-api/auth.md

 # Authentication Setup for Mystic Hits API

-This document outlines the JWT-based authentication flow, including signup, login, forgot password, and reset password, running on port 8000.
+This document outlines the JWT-based authentication flow, including signup, login, and route protection, running on port 8000.

 ---